 Clients need to pay exchange fees when trading futures and for option trades.
 Stock options cost $0.60 per contract, futures contracts and futures options $1.50 per contract and side, micro e-mini futures $0.50 per contract and side.

 The TradeStation trading platform can be used for free.
 Level 1 real-time market data is also included and costs $0.
 Day traders may consider sign-up for level 2 market data for $11 per month without NASDAQ TotalView or $17 per month with NASDAQ TotalView.
 Those are the prices for people considered as non-professionals, while professionals pay higher fees.

 Education and Research

-There is a trading desk and data integrity specialists available as well.
-Most people will use the phone option, which of course is open during regular trading hours in the United States.
+Most people will use the phone option, which is open during regular trading hours in the United States.